Rexcrazy804/hjem-impure/README.md

         xdg.config.files = let
             dots = config.hjem.users.${myUserName}.impure.dotsDir;
+            gnomebgs = "${pkgs.gnome-backgrounds}/share/backgrounds/gnome/";
         in {
-            "hypr/hyprland.conf".source = dots + "/hyprland/hyprland.conf";     # all links that youd like to use with hjem-impure must use `dots`
+            "hypr/hyprland.conf".source = dots + "/hyprland/hyprland.conf";     # all links that you'd like to link with hjem-impure must use `dots`
+            "hypr/colors.conf".text = ''                                        # files that do not use the `dots`, will be replaced with a mutable copy
+                $mycoolcolor = rgba(d392fcff)
+            '';
+            "background".source = gnomebgs + "pills-l.jxl";                     # this applies to .source'd files as well
+            "backgrounds".source = gnomebgs                                     # HOWEVER, presently, folders CANNOT be replaced with a mutable copy
         };

         # or alternatively